gitChandan123/faceRecognition/README.md

 ## Configuration

-Update the EncodeFile.p file with the encodings of known faces.
+- Update the **'EncodeFile.p'** file with the encodings of known faces.

-Adjust the paths and filenames in the code according to your directory structure and file naming conventions.
+- Adjust the paths and filenames in the code according to your directory structure and file naming conventions.

-Customize the Firebase database structure and storage paths as needed.
+- Customize the Firebase database structure and storage paths as needed.
-License
-This project is licensed under the MIT License.